subramGrg/amaysim-cart/README.md

 ## Instructions to get things started

 * Download directory to a location
-* on the CLI move to the directory
+* On the CLI move to the directory
+* While on the project directory run `bundle` to install RSpec
-* while still on the CLI run `ruby main.rb`
+* While still on the CLI run `ruby main.rb`